gillibrand/keyboardmaestro-cycle-window-sizes/README.md

 ## Known Problems

-- Does not work well with more then one monitor.
-Windows are always moved to the main monitor even if multiple are attached.
-(Is there a way to get the _current_ screen in Keyboard Maestro?).
+- Used to not work with multiple monitors properly.
+Haven't been able to test recently, so not sure if this works or not.

 ### Acknowledgments